-- Parents/carers should support the policy by sending messages to mobile phones outside the mobile phone free period. - For non-urgent issues, parents/carers send their child an email to the school email account. - The school communicates via text message to parents/carers should there be an emergency requiring evacuation or lock down. - Parents/carers can expect to be contacted should their child require serious medical attention. - Parents/carers contact student services in the case of an emergency requiring that a student be notified.
+- Inappropriate use of mobile phones outside this policy - Parents/carers accept responsibility for supervision and development of responsible use of mobile phones by their children. - Resources are available to parents/carers and students should they encounter issues with mobile phones. - Communication - Parents/carers should support the policy by sending messages to mobile phones outside the mobile phone free period. - For non-urgent issues, parents/carers send their child an email to the school email account. - The school communicates via text message to parents/carers should there be an emergency requiring evacuation or lock down. - Parents/carers can expect to be contacted should their child require serious medical attention.

+• Parents/carers contact student services in the case of an emergency requiring that a student be notified.